cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 As described in more detail later, the data structure allows you to do each of these operations in almost $O(1)$ time on average.

-Also in one of the subsections an alternative embodiment (???) of a DSU is explained, which allows to achieve the average complexity $O(\log n)$ for $m \ge n$ requests.
+Also in one of the subsections an alternative structure of a DSU is explained, which allows to achieve the average complexity $O(\log n)$ for $m \ge n$ requests.
 And $O(1)$ when $m >> n$ (i.e. $m$ much bigger then $n$).

 ## Build an efficient data structure